pyxem/kikuchipy/doc/source/visualizing_patterns.rst

 Correlating results from e.g. crystal and phase structure determination, i.e. indexing, with experimental patterns can inform their interpretation.
-When calling :py:meth:`~hyperspy.signal.BaseSignal.plot` without any input parameters, the navigator map is a grey scale image with pixel values corresponding to the sum of all detector intensities within that pattern:
+When calling :meth:`~hyperspy.signal.BaseSignal.plot` without any input parameters, the navigator map is a grey scale image with pixel values corresponding to the sum of all detector intensities within that pattern: